The Elizabeth Van Cleaf Institute

 Monmouth County Historical Association

 Dana Howell is the Digital Education Archivist at the Monmouth County Historical Association.
 She earned her BA from Rutgers University and is currently earning her MA in American History at Gettysburg College.
-She previously served as MCHA research librarian and archivist for several years, during which time her focus was also education-driven.
+She previously served as the MCHA Research Archivist for several years, during which time her focus was also education-driven.
 She created the Digital Diversity Oral History Project with her colleague, Joe Zemla, to proactively document the history of our underrepresented communities, and began the Remembering Covid-19 project, one of the earliest pandemic documentation projects launched in the country.
 MCHA's new digital education companion to the award-winning exhibit Beneath the Floorboards: Whispers of the Enslaved at Marlpit Hall makes the fascinating exhibit content accessible for students, and she is currently working on a curriculum-based high school resource to spotlight the rich and amazing history of Monmouth County, bringing the best of the MCHA archives to students across the state.

 Elizabeth Van Cleaf was born into slavery at Marlpit Hall in 1806.
 The teaching institute honors her memory.